The Scramble for Places in Primary Schools

 2. Be involved.

 Parental involvement in school activities says much about a parent.
 If you are the kind of parent who asks what he can do to help and pitches in whenever asked to do something, the school will notice.
-So, when asked how supportive you are, your child's pre-school director will give glowing reports about your helpfulness.
-If you are involved in school activities and support the school in a positive manner,it won't hurt your child's chances.
-Schools look at parents as much as they look at your child.
-If you offer to chaperone a field trip, help throw a party for your child's class or raise money to buy new playground equipment, you will ingratiate yourself with the school. actions always speak louder than words.
-Now, if you are both busy with careers which prevent your attending school functions during the day on a regular basis, then be sure to let the school know.
+So, when asked how supportive you are, your child's preschool director will give glowing reports about your helpfulness.
+If you are involved in school activities and support the school in a positive manner, it won't hurt your child's chances.
+Schools look at parents as much as they look at their children.
+If you offer to chaperone a field trip, help throw a party for your child's class, or raise money to buy new playground equipment, you will ingratiate yourself with the school. actions always speak louder than words.
+Now, if you are both busy with careers that prevent you from attending school functions during the day on a regular basis, then be sure to let the school know.
 Writing a check for the scholarship fund or other worthy cause will help offset your inability to be on hand during the day.
 Of course, clear your schedule for those special occasions when your presence during the day is absolutely essential.

 3. Don't get a reputation as a difficult parent.